 Our verdict: False

-Many regard refurbished phones as being less safe than new phones which is a false belief.
+Many regard refurbished phones as being unsafe in comparison to new phones which is a false belief.
 Refurbished phones remain supported by manufacturer software and security updates for the same time period as when buying new.
 Meaning your refurbished phone will receive manufacturer updates for as long as the model is supported.

-Whenever you buy a phone, whether it be new or refurbished, it’s important to know for how long the manufacturer is committed to delivering operating system updates, so the use of your phone won't be at risk.
+Whenever you buy a phone, whether it be new or refurbished, it’s important to be aware of how long the manufacturer is committed to delivering operating system updates, so the use of your phone won't be at risk.

 Our verdict: False